xiuql/BDSIM4CEPC/manual/source/model_description.rst

   option, physicsList="em optical";

-.. note:: The strings for the physics list are case-insensitive
+.. note:: The strings for the physics list are case-insensitive.

+.. versionadded:: 0.92

+   Note, the physics lists changed from BDSIM produced physics lists to using the Geant4 modular physics lists in version 0.92.
+This also introduced the space-delimited syntax slight changes to the physics list names.

 A summary of the available physics lists in BDSIM is provided below (Others can be easily added by contacting the developers - see :ref:`feature-request`).